Kairiw/RandomCodeSnippets/README.md

 # RandomCodeSnippets

-Random code snippets from projects or work.
+Random code I've written over the years, either for personal projects or things related to work